lefuturiste/gitlab-to-discord/README.md

 - Clone this repository
 - composer install
-- Create a .env file in the root directory and fill it with env vars fields (you can get the list of the fields in .env.example or by the doc bellow)
+- Create a .env file in the root directory and fill it with environment variables fields (you can get the list of the fields in .env.example or by the doc bellow)

+### Add it to your GitLab instance

+- Go to the admin panel of the instance
+- Go to `System Hooks` section
+- In `URL` field put (adapt the URL): `https://gitlabtodiscord.example.com/event`
+- In `Secret Token` field put your secret token set or generated when installation
+- Check all triggers
+- Submit by clicking on `Add system hook` button

 ## Usage

 - `GET /`: Display some information about this API ;)

-- `POST /event`: The main route to put on your GitLab's configuration
+- `POST /event`: The main route to put on your GitLab's configuration, this route is authenticated with the `X-Gitlab-Token` header (`WH_TOKEN` environment variable)

 ## Environments variables